 Less versatile outside M365.
 Cowork and Finance Agents are genuinely capable, but Copilot's value drops significantly for tasks that do not involve Office applications or connected ERP systems.
 It is not the right tool for open-ended research, broad general knowledge tasks, or workflows outside the Microsoft ecosystem.

 Claude, developed by Anthropic, has moved substantially beyond its early positioning as a writing tool.
-The current generation includes two tiers: Claude Opus 4.7 (released 16 April 2026 as Anthropic's frontier model for the most demanding analysis and reasoning) and Claude Sonnet 4.6 (the workhorse model for everyday finance work).
+The current generation includes two tiers: Claude Opus 4.8 (released 28 May 2026 as Anthropic's frontier model for the most demanding analysis and reasoning, at the same price as the previous Opus) and Claude Sonnet 4.6 (the workhorse model for everyday finance work).
 Combined with Cowork, Projects, and Managed Agents, this makes Claude a significantly more capable operational tool for finance teams than the version covered when this post was first published.
+For a deeper look at what the latest frontier model changes for finance work, see our guide to Claude Opus for business.

 Strengths